 A lot of famous movies and novels are filled with depictions of abuse and manipulation of some kind.
 A major theme of many romance novels, much like ‘50 shades…’, is the female protagonist trying to ‘fix’ her abuser and eventually making him fall in love with her.
 Equating violence with passion and dominance with love is a common subject matter in these books.
 What is problematic is that a lot of the content is consumed by women themselves.
 This leads to the practice of internalized misogyny, which eventually impedes women’s fight for equal rights.
 Thus, they unknowingly participate in their own subjugation.
 What is desirable is often shaped through the popular images and ideas that surround us.
 Novels, motion pictures, songs etc. are instruments of culture and it is through them too that we understand what is acceptable in society.

-Normalization of the problematic behavior happens due to stereotypes and societal expectations that have their roots in gender based dictates in the society.
+Normalization of the problematic behaviour happens due to stereotypes and societal expectations that have their roots in gender-based dictates in the society.
 Not only is the abuse never discussed properly, it is in fact sidelined.
 The disturbing qualities of the male protagonists are often seen as rather attractive.
 The dark and brooding ‘central’ character is passed off as desirable instead of the creep he actually is.
 Often times, emotional distancing and the silent treatment by the hero is seen as a consequence of masculinity, eg. Wuthering Heights.
 On various occasions, the justification for the abuse comes from the idea that the hero is the one who fixes problems in the story, as men are expected to do.
-Thus corrective rape (A Streetcar named Desire) or manipulation (Taming of the Shrew) is not seen as a serious issue.
+Thus corrective rape (“A Streetcar Named Desire”) or manipulation (“Taming Of The Shrew”) is not seen as a serious issue.

 In a way, a certain cinematic caricature of masculinity is sold through the female performers.
 It all boils down to male gaze and institutions of violence that remain unchallenged.
 I personally believe such movies are a devaluation of the feminist movement and purpose.
 What seems to be missing is a peaceful intervention as well as some form of emotional closure for the protagonists and the audience.
 And thus, the romanticization of the culture of violence continues.